HannahGuan/CS329H_DiningbyDesign/README.md

 # Next Step
-Create each user's profile (Possibly by creating a prompt for each user based on reviews).
-Now-11.21 Fatday
+Create each user's profile (Possibly by creating a prompt for each user based on reviews). ✅️ 11.22

-Create each restaurant's profile, based on users' reviews and basic info.
-11.22-11.23 Hannah + Yanzhen
+Create each restaurant's profile, based on users' reviews and basic info. ✅️ 11.22

 Implement listwise preference training; Run listwise training + baselines (direct prompting, DPO, BERT models?)
 11.24 - 12.1